Scientific Name

 How to Grow and Care for Hylotelephium 'Dazzleberry'

 Light: This succulent prefers full sun.
 It tolerates light to partial shade in hot summer climates but will produce weak, floppy growth when grown in too much shade.
-Plant your H. 'Dazzleberry' in an area of your garden that gets 6 hours of sunlight a day.
+Plant your H. 'Dazzleberry' in an area of your garden with 6 hours of sunlight daily.

-Soil: H. 'Dazzleberry' does not need rich soil, but it does need excellent drainage.
+Soil: H. 'Dazzleberry' does not need rich soil but requires excellent drainage.
 Choose a commercial potting mix for succulents, or make one yourself.

 Watering: The best way to water H. 'Dazzleberry' is to use the "soak and dry" method.
 Get the soil completely wet, and then wait until it is dry before watering again.

 Fertilizing: Feed annually with a balanced fertilizer.
-Apply the fertilizer to the soil in spring as new growth appears, according to package directions.
+According to package directions, apply the fertilizer to the soil in spring as new growth appears.

 Learn more at How to Grow and Care for Hylotelephium.